Trial of Joan of Arc: Sixth session: Saturday, March 3, 1431

 After taking the oath in the same form as before, the questioning turned once again to the appearance of the Saints whom she claimed to see.
 She stated: "I saw them with my two eyes, and I believe it was they I saw as firmly as I believe in the existence of God," and that God had created them in the form and fashion that she saw.

 Addressing the question of a future escape, she said that the saints in her visions "told me that I shall be delivered, but I do not know the day or the hour."

 Turning again to the question of her adoption of soldier's attire, she was asked if she had worn it "by revelation."
 She referred to the record of Poitiers, but did add that she had begun wearing soldier's clothing at Vaucouleurs, when she set out across enemy-held territory to travel to Chinon.
 Many other questions about this matter were put to her which she refused to answer.
-But it did transpire that, on several occasions, she had been offered women's clothing and asked to put off her male attire but she replied that she "would not put it off without God's leave."
+However, it transpired that, on several occasions, she had been offered women's clothing and asked to put off her male attire but she replied that she "would not put it off without God's leave."

 Many other questions about her standard and pennons and those of her followers ensued.
 She replied that they were made of "white satin, and on some there were fleur-de-lis."

-After briefly describing her meeting with Friar Richard at Troyes, the questioning turned to the issue of paintings of Joan ("At Arras, I saw a painting of myself done by the hands of a Scot") and the response of the common people to her—the kissing of her rings, hands, garments, and the like." ("many women touched my hands and my rings; but I do not know with what thought or intention.")
+After briefly describing her meeting with Friar Richard at Troyes, the questioning turned to the issue of paintings of Joan ("At Arras, I saw a painting of myself done by the hands of a Scot") and the response of the common people to her—the kissing of her rings, hands, garments, and the like." ("Many women touched my hands and my rings; but I do not know with what thought or intention.")

 Joan was then asked about her meeting with Catherine de La Rochelle, a French mystic who likewise claimed to have revelations from God.
 Joan said her saints had described Catherine as "folly and nothing more".

 Finally, the session closed with some questions about Joan's escape attempt from the castle at Beaurevoir, where she was held for a number of months by her Burgundian captors.
 She stated that although her visions forbade it, "from fear of the English, I leaped and commended myself to God" and "in leaping was wounded", further stating that she would "rather surrender her soul to God than fall into the hands of the English".